 At Vortex Physical Therapy and Balance, our physical therapists are highly skilled in treating Benign Paroxysmal Positional Vertigo (BPPV).
 As specialists in dizziness and inner ear disorders, we successfully treat patients with BPPV every day.

 While BPPV can be disorienting and may disrupt your normal daily activities, it is easily treatable and can often be resolved in as little as 1-2 visits.
 If you received a diagnosis from your doctor or suspect you have BPPV, please contact our office to schedule an evaluation and treatment.
-We can usually accommodate you within one or two days.

 Current research indicates that only 20% of BPPV cases recover spontaneously within one month, and only 50% resolve after 3 months.
 Waiting for BPPV to resolve can significantly impact your quality of life—interrupting daily activities, causing you to miss work, and in some cases, increases your risk of falls, anxiety or depression.